-Imagine a person walking into your physical store, trying out different sizes of clothes, getting them to the billing counter and then leaving it all right there – yes, cart abandonment is as bad as that.
+Imagine a person walking into your physical store, trying out different sizes of clothes, getting them to the billing counter, and then leaving it all right there – yes, cart abandonment is as bad as that.
 Here are a few reasons that cart abandonment happens:

-Using emails you can alert the prospect who was ‘almost a customer’ that you’re still holding back the items he showed interest in.
+Using emails, you can alert the prospect who was ‘almost a customer’ that you’re still holding back the items he showed interest in.
 While reaching out, you can create a bit of sense of urgency by letting him know when the discount on it is ending or how the product is fast going out of stock.

-Take these emails as your one chance to grab their attention back and drive them to completing the transaction.
+Take these emails as your one chance to grab their attention back and drive them to complete the transaction.
 But ensure one thing, your email takes them directly to the cart where they can move on to the payment process instead of having to build the order right from scratch.